hack-technicolor/hack-technicolor/docs/Safe Firmware Upgrade.md

 ### RBI file

-Take the RBI file to flash and move it to `/tmp/new.rbi` by SCP or USB drive.
+Take the RBI file to flash and move it to `/tmp/new.rbi` by SCP.
 Run this command to unpack the RBI image, will take a while:

 ```bash
 cat "/tmp/new.rbi" | (bli_parser && echo "Please wait..." && (bli_unseal | dd bs=4 skip=1 seek=1 of="/tmp/new.bin"))
 ```

+!!! hint "Something went wrong?"
+    If the above command causes the gateway to reboot, use an USB drive instead.
+Move the RBI file into the USB drive and use it as working folder in place of `/tmp/new.rbi`.
+This is usually needed when there is not enough free RAM to perform firmware unpacking in memory.

 ### Raw bank dump